 Picture books take a long time to create, often several years from purchase of the manuscript to publication.
 Why?
 Because original artwork takes time.
-I’m excited to share artwork on this site when it’s available.
+I’ll share artwork for each of my books as soon as it’s available.

 A tiny new person has arrived.
 Let’s take our time.
 We’ll rest together.
 Learn together.
 We’ll fall in love as a family.

 The gloriously talented Juana Martinez-Neal will illustrate this lyrical, dreamy picture book.

 Signed, personalized copies of Babymoon are always available.
 You can order yours through Whitelam Books, my local bookstore.
 Please be sure to leave clear personalization instructions.
 Shipping is free.

 (Candlewick Press, ISBN 9780763688523)